JagdishKhod/my-first-angular-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Question:
+what is inline style and inline template?
+2.why we do inline style and inline template?- when in our component there is minimum style then we are not going to create the seprate file for it at such time e use inline style and inline template.
+Q.3.